StefaniaColombo/Train-Delays/README.md

 This thesis applies continuous-time multi-state models to analize delay evolution on the S5 suburban line in Lombardy, Italy.
 Using detailed operational, meteorological, and contextual data, the study models delay transitions while accounting for structural heterogeneity.

 In particular:
-- Script `nonparametric.Rmd` develops the code needed to model both the short- and long-term dynamics of train delays without considering any covariates.
-It includes the estimation of the transition intensities between delay states, cumulative hazards, and transition probabilities of moving from an initial state to another over the time interval [0,30min];
+- Scripts `preprocessing.Rmd` reports the code needed to preprocess original data;
-- Script `nonparametric.Rmd` develops the code needed to model both the short- and long-term dynamics of train delays without considering any covariates.
+- Scripts `NP_3.Rmd` and `NP_4.Rmd` develops the code needed to model both the short- and long-term dynamics of train delays without considering any covariates, respectively for the 3-state and the 4-state models.
 It includes the estimation of the transition intensities between delay states, cumulative hazards, and transition probabilities of moving from an initial state to another over the time interval [0,30min];
-- Script `semiparametric.Rmd` follows the same steps of the prevoius one, but focusing on the effects of factors such as: boarding and alighting passengers, weather conditions, and train frequency at each station.
+- Script `semi.Rmd` follows the same steps of the prevoius one, but focusing on the effects of factors such as: boarding and alighting passengers, weather conditions, and train frequency at each station.

 The code is developed in R (version 4.3.2).